gilde-der-nacht/website/websites/spieltage.ch/content/helping.en.md

   {{< input name="private-email" type="email" placeholder="E-mail" label="E-mail *" attributes="required">}}
   {{< input name="private-message" type="textarea" placeholder="Message" label="What jobs can you imagine and when do you have the time? *" attributes="required">}}
 {{< /form >}}

+{{< messages spam="Error: Your message is sadly been marked as SPAM and not been forwarded.
+Please try again." success="Thank you for your message!" >}}